ivan-markov-666/selenium-custom-java-frame/README.md

 # Introduction
 This project is a custom framework for automation web testing.
 Using this frame, you will be able to create automation scripts for testing the web-based software quickly.
-The automation frame comprises a Selenium WebDriver with a TestNG testing framework.
+The automation frame comprises a Selenium 4 with a TestNG testing framework.
 The programming language is Java.

 # Precondition
 You can use the automation framework for learning, but you need to have some knowledge for: